The Company of Wolves: Release

 The film received its world premiere at the Toronto International Film Festival in Canada on 15 September 1984.
 It was released in the United Kingdom on 21 September and was released in the United States on 19 April 1985 where it was shown in 995 theatres.
+At its London Premiere, Sarah Patterson was refused admission because of its 18 rating certificate and being a minor.

 Distribution

 The film was distributed in the United States by Cannon Films.
 Jordan notes that Cannon pushed the concept of the film as primarily a horror film.
 Jordan maintains that it is not a horror film and that such a label might actually be misleading to audiences.

-Home video
+Home media

 The film was later released on VHS in numerous countries.
 A Region 1 DVD release came several years later on 15 October 2002.
 A Region 2 special edition version of the film was released on 17 October 2005, approximately 20 years after the film's initial release in theatres.
 This special edition came in a metal case and included an audio commentary by director Neil Jordan, stills galleries, the film's theatrical trailer and a printed "Behind the Scenes Dossier".
 This special edition version was also released on Universal Media Disc for the Sony PlayStation Portable on 30 January 2006.
 The film was released on Blu-ray in 2007 in United Kingdom by ITV.